Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Browse Ireland’s more contemporary offerings to the world of art.

 Ireland’s most famous works of art may come from ages long past, but it also has a place on the contemporary art scene.
 The exterior of the building belies the up-to-date exhibits inside.
 Constructed in the 17th century, the building began as a hospital.
-The museum lies 15 minutes on foot away from the Guinness Storehouse, making it easy to see both in one afternoon.
+The museum is just 15 minutes by foot from the Guinness Storehouse, making it easy to see both in one afternoon.

 Phoenix Park